parmentelat/asynciojobs/README.md

 subj4 = Job(aprint("subj4"), label='subj4', required=(subj2, subj3), scheduler=sub_sched)
 ```

-We can now easily create a main scheduler, in which one of the jobs will run this low-level scheduler:
+We can now create a main scheduler, in which one of the jobs **is** this low-level scheduler:

 ```python